currents-ai/docs/help/account/roles.md

 ---
-sidebar_position: 4
+sidebar_position: 3
-slug: /user-roles
+slug: /roles
 ---

-# User Roles - Members, Admins, Owners
+# Roles & Permissions

 Currently, the platform supports three different user roles -
 1. Members
 2. Admins
 3. Owners

+**'Members'**
+- have read-only access.
+- cannot edit existing reports, bookmarks, etc.
+- can create reports or bookmarks for themselves (for personal analysis), which is viewable only by them.

+**'Admins'**
+- have edit access.
+- can create teams, reports, invite users, manage their team's resources (e.g reports, bookmarks), etc.

+**'Owners'**
+- have the highest level of access
+- e.g deactivating users, demoting 'admins', etc.
-Owners have the highest level of control over the platform, followed by Admins and Members.
-Typically, the user who created the account is assigned as the "owner".
-The owner can invite other teammates  as "Member" or "Admin" by using the "Invite Users" feature in the platform.
+- typically, the user who created the account is assigned as the "owner".

-Below is a table that enumerates the access control capabilities as it stands today -
+Below is a table that enumerates the permissions associated with various roles.

 | Feature                        | Member             | Admin             | Owner |
 |--------------------------------|--------------------|-------------------|-------|